spooknik/FLAP/README.md

 ## Description
 This is a collection of Klipper macros for loading and unloading filament in a similar style to how a Prusa MK3 handles it.

+If you've owned a Prusa you know what I mean.

-These macros were made to work with the Orbiter Filament sensor however it will work a simple filament sensor that is a swtich.
+These macros were made to work with the Orbiter Filament sensor however it will work a filament switch style sensor.
 It will even without a filament sensor.
 You just need to call the macros manually.

 ## Features